"Biosensis"

 Supplier: Biosensis

-The Biosensis NGFR/p75ECD RapidTM enzyme-linked immunosorbent assay (ELISA) Kit is a sandwich ELISA that allows the quantification of mouse p75ECD in less than 4 hours n cell culture supernatants and urine only if used as directed.
-Please refer to the kit protocol for specific use instructions for each substrate application.
+The Biosensis Neurotrophin 4/5 RapidTM enzyme-linked immunosorbent assay (ELISA) Kit is a sandwich ELISA that allows the specific, fast and reliable quantification of NT4/5 in less than 4 hours in cell culture supernatants, human citrate-plasma and brain extracts only if used as directed.
+Please refer to the kit protocol for specific use instructions for each substrate application, in particular blood samples.

 Expand 2 Items